 - Accommodation in four-star hotels with breakfast daily (B)

-- Meals as per itinerary (L = Lunch, D = Dinner), including wine with dinners
+- Meals as per itinerary (L = Lunch, D = Dinner), including wine with dinner

 - Comprehensive sightseeing, including local guides and entrance fees as per itinerary